aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 P+01 -> (the positive terminal of the power source is plugged in at the 01 hole )

-lets try representing a complete circuit for sport
+here's what a complete cricuit would look like